Using an Indicia to Pay Postage for USPS Bulk Mail

 What is the fee for applying for an indicia?

-There is a $275 one-time fee for a permit imprint authorization, if you are mailing:
+There is a $350 one-time fee for a Permit Imprint Authorization, if you are mailing:

-There is no fee for a permit imprint authorization for parcels other than Marketing Mail parcels.
-The fee is waived if you are eVS (Electronic Verification Service).
+There is no fee for a Permit Imprint Authorization for parcels other than Marketing Mail parcels.
+The Permit Imprint Authorization Fee is always waived for mailings that are sent using the eVS (Electronic Verification System) or USPS Ship.

 - First Class mail, including First Class Presort;